molly/blog/_posts/2021-09-18-monster-qa.md

 <div class="note">
 <p>This is a transcript of a portion of the live Q&A session held by <a href="https://en.wikipedia.org/wiki/Epik_(company)">Epik</a> CEO <a href="https://en.wikipedia.org/wiki/Rob_Monster">Rob Monster</a> on September 16, 2021.
 Most of it is available on <a href="https://www.youtube.com/watch?v=aZ9MFts28XI">YouTube</a>, where it was published by <a href="ttps://twitter.com/MikaelThalen">Mikael Thalen</a>.
 I have also made a <a href="https://gist.github.com/molly/88eae60e2f9db9031c1661720e827e36">plaintext</a> copy available.</p>

-<p><b>I have finished transcribing what is available in Thalen's recording on YouTube.
-The remaining missing portion at the end is in progress.</b></p>

 <details>
 <summary>Transcription and copyright details</summary>
 <p>The transcript has only been edited for readability (e.g., to remove filler words which do not change meaning) and to remove some of weev's comments (all removals marked inline) which I have no interest in reprinting on my own website.
 Where relevant, comments from the live chat section have been transcribed for context.</p>